Table of contents

-The House of Lobkowicz is part of the complex in which Prague Castle (Pražský hrad), the President of the Czech Republic’s residence, is located.
+The Lobkowicz palace (palác lobkowicz praha, in Czech) is part of the complex in which Prague Castle (Pražský hrad), the President of the Czech Republic’s residence, is located.
 The famous attraction in Prague consists of:

 - Lobkowicz Collections

 The Lobkowicz palace Collections are among the finest family artifacts in Prague and date back more than 700 years.
 Among the items in the collection are works of art, rare books, weapons, and armor.
 The family’s priceless treasures were confiscated by the Nazis during WWII, then by the Communist regime.
 Most of the artifacts have been returned to the family.
 The collection, including Mozart and Beethoven’s signed manuscripts, is on display in the palace and the castle, the President’s residence.

 Location & How To Get to Lobkowicz Palace at Prague Castle

 Lobkowicz Palace is located at Prague Castle on the southwest side of Jiřská street.

 Prague sightseeing tours include a Lobkowicz palace tour as well as a tour of its elaborate grounds.
 You may also request for a tour of the Lobkowicz Palace Museum.
 To get to the Palace of Lobkowicz in Prague, take trams 12, 18, 20, or 22 to the stop at Malostranská, or Metro Green Line A. The Old Royal Steps or the passage by St. Vitus Cathedral both lead to the palace.
 Visitors can also walk to the palace from Hradčanské Square to the area where the castle complex is located.The address is Jiřská 3, 119 00 Praha 1- Hradčany.

 Opening Hours & Entry of the Lobkowicz Palace Prague